castaway/dbix-class-book/chapters/03-Describing-database.md

 ### Create a database

 In the appendix ## and in the downloadable content, there is an .sql file containing the tables described in this chapter.
-To run this you will need [SQLite DBD](http://search.cpan.org/dist/DBD-SQLite), which should have een installed along with DBIx::Class, then you can create the database like this:
+To run this you will need [the SQLite DBD](http://search.cpan.org/dist/DBD-SQLite), which should have been installed along with DBIx::Class, then you can create the database like this:

     sqlite3 myblog.db < myblog.sql